Interior Designer Kia Stanford Shares her Home Style Tips

 We often run through schemes, layouts and client boards mid-morning as it’s when we have the most creative juices flowing.
 We will bounce ideas around, play with schemes and pull together items.
 Leaving at least one member of the team to collate these together for the clients together with the budget.

 In the afternoon I usually head to one of our sites I will make sure I have a full charge on my phone and often our DSLR so that we can capture every stage of the project.
 Once on site we run through with the contractors and update all team members if there are additions or changes.
 Keeping everyone on the same page!
 Essential when you have so many projects on at one time.
 Once I’ve finished up on site I usually grab my gym bag and head off to either yoga or pole fitness classes.
-I find both really help to energise me at the end of a long day.
+I find both really help to energize me at the end of a long day.
 Especially if they come with a cocktail after in Soho or Shoreditch with friends!

 What are your top three interior style tips?

 My first interior style tip is always – do you!
 This is your home and you don’t need to be on trend you need to be comfortable and feel relaxed at home.
-It maybe a little more of a challenge to find accessories if they aren’t the hot colour for that season but it will be worth it.
+It maybe a little more of a challenge to find accessories if they aren’t the hot color for that season but it will be worth it.

 Secondly, be fearless.
 Listen to what you really need not what you might want in the spur of the moment.